touatily/Game-of-Life-Visualizer/README.md

 ## Description

-Conway game of life Visualizer is a Python application for simulating Conway's Game of Life that allows you to perform a cellular automata simulation on saved or personnalized configurations.
+Conway game of life Visualizer is a Python application for simulating [Conway's Game of Life][wikipedia game of life] Conway's Game of Life that allows you to perform a cellular automata simulation on saved or personnalized configurations.

 ## Requirements